Orthopaedic Hospitals

 What causes Hip Dysplasia?

-The hip joint is a ball-and-socket configuration that attaches the femur to the pelvis.
-In people with hip dysplasia, the femoral head (top of the femur) does not line up properly with the curved socket in the pelvis.
-In some cases, the socket is not deep enough to hold the femoral head in place.
-Most people who have hip dysplasia were born with the condition.
-Hip dysplasia can develop if the baby’s position in the womb puts pressure on the hips.
-It can also be genetic (passed down in families).
+The hip joint is a ball-and-socket structure that connects the femur to the pelvis.
+In hip dysplasia, the femoral head (top of the femur) does not align properly with the socket in the pelvis, which may be too shallow to hold the femoral head in place.
+This condition is often congenital and can also develop due to the baby's position in the womb or genetic factors.

 How is hip dysplasia treated?